DavisQBio/semester-biology/readings/E-02-growth-rate-models.md

 > \*We got the data to fit fairly well at early time steps, but then it was way off for later times.
 Can you find *r* and *N*(0) to fit the data better&gt; Explore a little bit by changing the value of the varaibles *r* and *N*0 in the code above, and re-running the plot.
 I suspect you won't ever find a great fit.
 Why not?

 Okay, our basic exponential model was not up to the task of explaining these data.
 But we do know of another model (also reviewed on the [Khan](https://www.khanacademy.org/science/biology/ecology/population-growth-and-regulation/a/exponential-logistic-growth) page) to try.
 This is called the logistic model.
 Instead of assuming that the population will *always* grow at a rate proportional to population size, we now consider that at some point the population growth may slow down.
 There may be constraints on resources like food, water, or space that prevent neverending population growth.
 A first take on this might start with our similar equation $\frac{dN}{dt} = rN$, but add a second factor that will take $\frac{dN}{dt}$ towards 0 as *N* reaches some maximum population size *K*.
 Note: in ecology this parameter *K* is often called the *carrying capacity*.
-Let's try out this updated equation: $\frac{dN}{dt} = rN(1-\frac{N}{K})$.
+Let's try out this updated equation: $\\frac{dN}{dt} = rN(1-\\frac{N}{K})$.
 Now when *N* is much smaller than *K*, we basically have the familiar exponential growth.
-But as *N* gets close in value to *K*, then the term $(1-\frac{N}{K})$ gets close to 0, and population growth will slow to a halt.
+But as *N* gets close in value to *K*, then the term $(1-\\frac{N}{K})$ gets close to 0, and population growth will slow to a halt.

 This is the population *growth* that's slowing.
 The population won't die out, it will just level at a value of *K*.
 Okay, let's plot this.
 The solution to this different equation is more complicated.
 I'll get you started, but you'll need to fiddle around to find the best choices of parameters.

 <p style="text-align: right; font-size: small;">
-Page built on: 2018-09-11 at 15:49:03
+Page built on: 2018-09-11 at 17:24:29
 </p>